fish-shell/fish-shell/README.md

 ## Contact Us

-Questions, comments, rants and raves can be posted to the official fish mailing list at <https://lists.sourceforge.net/lists/listinfo/fish-users> or join us on our IRC channel [#fish at irc.oftc.net](https://webchat.oftc.net/?channels=fish).
+Questions, comments, rants and raves can be posted to the official fish mailing list at <https://lists.sourceforge.net/lists/listinfo/fish-users> or join us on our [gitter.im channel](https://gitter.im/fish-shell/fish-shell) or IRC channel [#fish at irc.oftc.net](https://webchat.oftc.net/?channels=fish).
+Or use the [fish tag on Stackoverflow](https://stackoverflow.com/questions/tagged/fish).

 Found a bug?
 Have an awesome idea?
 Please open an issue on this github page.